immartian/mediapie/README.md

 The inital idea is to build and package everything with a Raspberry Pi board.
 However, the recipe and idea can be implement with any other programmable platform.
 I wish it can grow by everyone with his/her own needs.

+More updates from project, please go visit wiki on Github.